kali20987/JobCanvas/README.md

 A job board website which allows users to search for jobs locally and also post job listings.
 Each returned job search result is accompanied by a link to the original job posting which the user should follow if they'd like to apply.

-Each posted job listing is saved to a MongoDB database along with each user who signsup.
+Each posted job listing is saved to a MongoDB database along with each user who signs up.

 <img width="1400" alt="Screenshot 2023-07-01 at 9 22 29 AM" src="https://github.com/kali20987/Khadijah-Portfolio/assets/128011155/3e234b4f-ef30-4dc4-aa6b-116cbffd0ba1">

-# Usage
+# Installation

 * Deployed [link](https://job-canvas-p3-97b7c0744928.herokuapp.com/)